Smoked Brisket Tips You Need To Know

 For a full packer brisket seek out your larger box stores, like Costco or Sam’s Club.
 You can also buy directly from restaurant supply stores.
 Or consider sourcing from online brisket retailers and have delivered right to your doorstep.
 The downside for online purchasing is you can’t physically see the brisket first to inspect it yourself.
 So read the comments of your suppliers before buying online.

-This is the sign of good marbling and avoid tougher cuts of meat.
+This is a sign of good marbling and avoids tougher cuts of meat.
+Too stiff?
+Pick another brisket or retailer.

 3. Marbling Matters: Buy The Best Quality Meat You Can Afford

-If you can afford USDA graded Choice, Prime, or even American Wagyu, those specific grades of beef have the most marbling.
+If you can afford USDA graded Choice, Prime, or even American Wagyu, those specific beef grades have the most marbling.

 Avoid a brisket that is tough, indicated in the pliability test.
 Or one that shows no visible marbling in the packaging.
 If you can only find a Select graded brisket consider injecting it with a good beef brisket injection of beef broth.
 This will help offset the lack of intramuscular connective tissue.

 Grass Fed: Don’t assume grass fed only beef won’t be good to smoke.
 Check the marbling factor because certain breeds of beef that are only grass fed will sometimes be lovely to smoke as well.
-But not all, hence you’ve gotta look for that marbling!
+But not all, hence you need to look for that marbling!

 4. Trim (But Not Too Much!)